hyperledger/cello/README.md

 Can u find anyone better at playing chains? :)

 ## License <a name="license"></a>
-The Hyperledger Project uses the [Apache License Version 2.0](LICENSE) software license.
+The Hyperledger Cello project uses the [Apache License Version 2.0](LICENSE) software license.